Police seek man accused of holding woman against her will

 SWANTON, Vt.
-(AP) - Vermont State Police on Friday were looking for a man accused of holding a woman against her will for over a month and assaulting her.
+(AP) - An arrest warrant was issued in Vermont on Friday for a man accused of holding a woman against her will for over a month and assaulting her.

 Troopers responded to Homestead Acres for a possible domestic assault on Thursday, in which a witness reported a male dragging a female back into a home, state police said.

-Police were searching for the man.
+Police were searching for the man, identified as Kevin Daskalides, 31, of Swanton.

+An arrest warrant for Daskalides was issued by Vermont Superior Court Judge Scot Kline.
+Bail, once Daskalides is taken into custody, would be $100,000, the court said.

-The alleged victim had various injuries and was being treated by medical personal, police said.
+The alleged victim had various injuries and was being treated by medical personnel, police said.

 Anyone with information is asked to call the Vermont State Police barracks in St. Albans.